-- 1. From the front and back of the system, make sure that all modules and power supply units (PSUs) are fully inserted. - 2.
-Locate the two power cords for the system. - Connect the female end of the A-side power cord to the top PSU, as shown in Figure 3-12.
-Connect the other end to the A-side power source. - 4.
-Connect the female end of the B-side power cord to the bottom PSU, as shown in Figure 3-12.
-Connect the other end to a second, separate, B-side power source. - 5.
-Fasten the power-cord retention strap to each power cord as described in "To fasten the powercord retention strap" on page 76.
+- From the front and back of the system, make sure that all modules and PSUs are fully inserted. - 2.
+Locate the two power cords for the system. - Connect the female end of the A-side power cord to the top PSU, as shown in Figure Connect the other end to the A-side power source.

+4. Connect the female end of the B-side power cord to the bottom PSU, as shown in Figure 3-12.
+Connect the other end to a second, separate, B-side power source.